 Riders tend to push bigger gears on their time trial bike than they do on their standard road bike.
 Many find it possible to produce more power this way, and they don't need to be ready to respond to unexpected accelerations like they do when riding in a group.

 Some riders use a regular saddle on their time trial bike.
-Geraint Thomas, for example, has the same carbon-railed Fizik Arione model on his Pinarello Bolide TT as he does on his Dogma F12.
+Geraint Thomas, for example, had the same carbon-railed Fizik Arione model on his Pinarello Bolide TT as he did on his Dogma F12 at the 2019 Tour (we haven't spotted his TT bike saddle choice this year yet).
 He knows what he likes and he's sticking with it!

 Other riders switch saddles, though, for ones that are designed specifically for time trialling.
-Sunweb's Nicolas Roche goes for a Pro Aerofuel saddle.
+The Pro Aerofuel is a popular option.

 The Aerofuel has a recess that's designed to reduce pressure when in an aero position while those stripes on the cover are designed to stop the rider gradually creeping forward while pedalling, avoiding the need for periodic repositioning.

-It looks like this Katusha–Alpecin rider has taken matters into his own hands and chopped the nose of his Selle Italia saddle off square.
+Back in the 2019 Tour de France, it looked like this rider took matters into his own hands and chopped the nose of his Selle Italia saddle.